Skincare Ingredients

 Chemical Ingredients

 Chemical ingredients, often created or refined in laboratories, are designed to deliver targeted results and address specific skin concerns.
 Vitamin C, a water soluble vitamin, is celebrated for its skin brightening and antioxidant benefits, helping to improve skin tone and protect against free radical damage from sun exposure.
 Hyaluronic acid is a powerhouse humectant that can retain moisture, deeply hydrate skin, and plump up fine lines for a smoother appearance.
+Hyaluronic acid is also naturally present in the eyes, where it helps maintain hydration and elasticity in ocular tissues.
 Zinc oxide, a key ingredient in mineral sunscreens, offers broad-spectrum protection against UV rays, reducing the risk of skin cancer and preventing premature skin damage.
 Chemical exfoliants like glycolic acid and salicylic acid work to remove dead skin cells, unclog pores, and improve skin texture, while ingredients such as kojic acid target uneven skin tone and hyperpigmentation.
 By understanding the role of these advanced skincare ingredients, you can choose products that effectively address your unique needs and help you achieve healthier, more radiant skin.

 Understanding Your Dry Skin